Welcome to the Rocky Mountain Chapter of

 RMEC Mentioned in Titan Disaster Op-Ed

 The recent Titan tragedy appeared in media worldwide and mesmerized the nation, perhaps because the Titan represented a collection of humankind’s greatest fears (drowning, claustrophobia, darkness, cold, a ticking countdown clock, etc.) all wrapped up in a carbon fiber cocoon.
 By one account, CNN alone had over 100 people interviewed on their network during the week, including Captain McLaren.
-Coverage spawned […] Explore more…
+Coverage spawned unprecedented scrutiny on the use of extreme tourism to fund exploration, whether regulation stifles innovation, and at what cost.
+It encouraged me to pause and ponder the risks inherent in exploration.
+This op-ed appeared in the June 28 Denver Post.
+That version is paywalled, but you can… Explore more…

 -